tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  https://codeberg.org/Starfish/TinyWeatherForecastGermany

- Alternatively, for suggestions and bug reports, you can contact me by email: pawel (at) kaffeemitkoffein.de
+ Alternatively, for suggestions and bug reports, you can contact me by email: weather (at) kaffeemitkoffein.de